zone117x/node-cryptonote-pool/README.md

         "targetTime": 15, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting },

+    /* If under low-diff share attack we can ban their IP to reduce system/network load. */ "banning": {
+        "enabled": true,
+        "time": 600, //How many seconds to ban worker for "invalidPercent": 50, //What percent of invalid shares triggers ban "checkThreshold": 30, //Perform check when this many shares have been submitted "purgeInterval": 300 //Every this many seconds clear out the list of old bans },

     /* Set to "auto" by default which will spawn one process/fork/worker for each CPU